 Under the Republic of Venice, the island was heavily fortified with two stone walls surrounding it.
 The defensive structure kept attackers and illness (like the plague) out of the city, which made it quite a desirable place to live.
 Limited space on the island resulted in narrow streets and stacked housing.

-Things To Do in Rovinj
+9 Best Things To Do in Rovinj, Croatia

 #1 Explore Old Town Rovinj, Croatia

-The romantic Rovinj Old Town – a collection of pastel pink and yellow buildings – occupies a small peninsula that protrudes into the teal-blue Adriatic Sea.
+The Romantic Rovinj Old Town – a collection of pastel pink and yellow buildings – occupies a small peninsula that protrudes into the teal-blue Adriatic Sea.
 Twisting cobblestone lanes, polished by millions of footsteps, weave through the dense space and laundry hangs on lines overhead, crisscrossing between windows.

-Visitors who want local insight can join a guide on a Rovinj Walking Tour (read the reviews of this highly rated tour!).
+Visitors who want local insight can join a guide on a Rovinj Walking Tour (read the reviews of this highly rated tour).
 Independent travelers can create their own self-guided free walking tour of Rovinj by simply wandering the picturesque streets.

-Balbi’s Arch (map): Once an Old Town Gate, Balbi’s Arch (Balbijev luk) was built in 1678 and leads into the Old Town’s main street.
+(Map) Once an Old Town Gate, Balbi’s Arch (Balbijev luk) was built in 1678 and leads into the Old Town’s main street.

-Batana Eco Museum (map): A small museum near the pier, Batana Museum is dedicated to the region’s traditional wooden boat (the Batana) and the local fishing culture.
+(Map) A small museum near the pier, Batana Museum is dedicated to the region’s traditional wooden boat (the Batana) and the local fishing culture.
 Note: There are no explanations in English…and no actual boat on display.

 #2 Visit the Iconic St. Euphemia Church and Bell Tower

-Climb the Bell Tower
+Climb the Rovinj Bell Tower

 One of the best things to do in Rovinj, Croatia is to take in the views…and there is no better view than from the top of the church bell tower.
 After climbing the rickety staircase, visitors are treated to phenomenal 360-degree panoramic views.

-The water around the city is crystal clear.
+The water that surrounds Rovinj is crystal clear.
 Under a shining sun, swimmers can clearly see several feet deep into the water, past their own toes to schools of fish that swim below.
 The water is especially salty, which helps to keep swimmers buoyant.